 Controlling this inflammation and speeding recovery depends on more than just taking an anti-inflammatory drug.
 Your body uses enzymes to help clear up damaged tissue and speed the recovery.
 A good example is a multi car accident on a large highway.
 The traffic will get backed up for miles on the side of the accident and on the other side with people looking at the accident.
 Due to the damage done, your body attempts to block off damaged vessels so that more blood doesn't escape.
 Getting the wrecked cars off the road is one of the first things that have to be done to get the roadway open.
 Enzymes accomplish this.
 Your body makes some, but taking more of them speeds up the removal of the damaged tissue and reestablishes the normal blood flow to and from the injury site.
 To summarize, the primary goal after an injury is to limit the amount of injured tissue.
 To do this, remember the acronym RICE.

 - Rest - stop moving the injured area

 - Ice – apply cold packs of ice

 - Compression – wrap up the area if possible

 - Elevation – elevate the injured area if you can

-Call the office and we will examine the injured structures to see the extent of the injury.
+Call your local AK office and we will examine the injured structures to see the extent of the injury.
 Depending on what is found, we may suggest nutritionally supporting your own production of anti-inflammatories, or taking enzymes to speed the healing process.
 If they are indicated, studies have shown that healing times can be reduced up to 50% with similar reductions in pain and swelling when enzymes are taken after an injury.
 The only problem is that they must be started as soon as possible.
 This is not a time to wait and see if you feel better in a few days, as the window for starting the treatment is very short.